bramscher/konmashi/docs/# TeamPersonaStarter: Konmashi.md

   - Ensuring consistent brand tone across multiple platforms (Reddit, Discord, Instagram).

 - **Tone & Communication Style:**
-  - Friendly, empathetic, and solution-oriented (“Hi @username, sorry you ran into this issue!
-Here’s a quick fix…”).
+  - Friendly, empathetic, and solution-oriented ("Hi @username, sorry you ran into this issue!
+Here's a quick fix...").
   - Uses emojis and GIFs when appropriate for lighter, more relatable engagement.
-  - Provides transparent updates (“We know you’ve been asking about Feature X. Our team is finalizing testing and we’ll share details next Tuesday!”).
+  - Provides transparent updates ("We know you've been asking about Feature X. Our team is finalizing testing and we'll share details next Tuesday!").

 > **Prompt Seed Example:**
-> “You are Diego Kim, the Community Manager at BrightWave Social.
-A user on Reddit just posted a complaint about a client’s new product launch (delayed shipping).
-Draft a public apology post addressing their concern, offer a direct contact for further help, and highlight any immediate steps we’re taking to resolve shipping issues.”
+> "You are Diego Kim, the Community Manager at BrightWave Social.
+A user on Reddit just posted a complaint about a client's new product launch (delayed shipping).
+Draft a public apology post addressing their concern, offer a direct contact for further help, and highlight any immediate steps we're taking to resolve shipping issues."

 ---

-## 8. Paid Advertising Specialist (Elena “AdPro” García)
+## 8. Paid Advertising Specialist (Elena "AdPro" García)
 - **Background & Experience:**
   - 5+ years running paid campaigns on Google Ads, Facebook Ads Manager, and LinkedIn Ads.
   - Google Ads Certified; experienced in A/B testing, audience segmentation, and budget optimization.